SODOM; EGYPT; JERUSALEM

 This puts Jude in mind of Sodom:

-Even as Sodom and Gomorrha, and the cities about them in like manner, giving themselves over to fornication, and going after strange flesh, are set forth for an example, suffering the vengeance of eternal fire.
+as Sodom and Gomorrah, and the cities around them in a similar manner to these, having given themselves over to sexual immorality and gone after strange flesh, are set forth as an example, suffering the vengeance of eternal fire.
 (Jude 1:7)

 There are many lustful, covetous, rebellious, proud, haughty, presumptuous people in the congregation of the Lord today.
 They have been taught (contrary to Jude) that once they are “saved” they cannot be lost.
 They are “saved by grace,” therefore their behavior is not critical to their salvation.
 They are turning the grace of God into immorality.

 The modern teaching of grace is contrary to the teaching of Jesus and His Apostles, not to mention the Hebrew Prophets.
 It is evident from the writings of the New Testament that the sign of salvation is a transformed personality (II Corinthians 5:17).

 Because of false teaching among Christians, sin abounds in the churches.
 The testimony of Jesus has been destroyed.
 The “lampstand has been removed from its place.”
 There is immorality in the ministry and among the people in many instances.
 “Jezebel” is teaching and has numerous followers and supporters.

 A belief held commonly among Christians maintains that as long as we are living in the world we are debtors to our flesh.
 We must sin.
 We must serve our flesh until we die.
 It does not seem to bother such “believers” that the Scriptures teach the opposite.